hashicorp/serf/website/source/intro/index.html.markdown

   that load balancer whenever a node comes online or goes offline.

-* **Failure detection and recovery**: Serf automatically detects failed nodes within seconds (usually much faster), notifies the rest of the cluster, and executes handler scripts allowing you to handle these events.
+* **Failure detection and recovery**: Serf automatically detects failed nodes within seconds, notifies the rest of the cluster, and executes handler scripts allowing you to handle these events.
   Serf will attempt to recover failed nodes by reconnecting to them periodically.